diegovillacis10/js-cyberconnect/README.md

 ### Solana

-You can get Solanan proivder from [@solana/wallet-adapter-react]('https://github.com/solana-labs/wallet-adapter)
+You can get Solana provider from [@solana/wallet-adapter-react]('https://github.com/solana-labs/wallet-adapter)

 ```ts
 import { useWallet } from '@solana/wallet-adapter-react';